symbol/symbol-docs/source/guidelines/style-guide.rst

     Emphasizing important differences.; If valid, the harvester stores the transaction in a block, and it reaches the **confirmed** status.
     Writing headers for a table.; This table.
     Writing titles.; Basic formatting (first letter capitalized).
+    Writing numbers; 1,000.5.
+Use the period (full stop) as the decimal separator.
     Referencing variable values, functions or file names.; NEM has a rewrite limit of ``360`` blocks.
 Once a transaction has more than 360 confirmations, it cannot be reversed.
     Warning the reader.; Use notes. :doc:`Example <../getting-started/setup-workstation>` Providing helpful hyperlinks throughout your article.; Transfer transactions are used to send :doc:`mosaics <../concepts/mosaic>` between two :doc:`accounts <../concepts/account>`.